 A Wedding invitation is a gift in its own right.
 It is a heartfelt request to join in a ceremony and celebration that changes people’s lives.
 After all, getting married is probably the biggest decision we will ever make.

-Any birthday is special, but a 70th Birthday is especially so, but if your stuck for something to get them - then look no further!
+Any birthday is important but a 70th Birthday is especially so and if your stuck for something to get them then look no further!